 After creating and activating your site, it’s time to start building & customizing your site!
 If you don’t have any previous experience with WordPress, we recommend you check out the tutorials page and watch through some of the Beginner series Lynda.com tutorials.
 These tutorials will help you get started on the right path to creating content for your website.

 Also be sure to check out our FAQ page, this page has been created to try and assist as best as possible and answer some questions that you may have.

 To get logged in to your site, visit the mupages.Marshall.edu login page for your site, the URL will be as follows.

 Where yourSiteName is the name you chose for your website when you registered it.

 Enter your MUNet Username and Password and you will then be redirected to the WordPress Admin Panel.

 Navigating the Admin Dashboard

 After you get logged in, you will be presented with the WordPress Dashboard.
-From the Dashboard Screen, you can quickly access your site’s content and get glimpses into other areas of the WordPress community.
+From the Dashboard Screen, you can quickly access your site’s content and get glimpses into other areas of the WordPress envrionment.
 Feel free to look around here, click into the different tabs located within the sidebar menu.